bluehomewu/2024-OperatingSystem-NachOS-Lab2/README.md

 If you see `qemu: uncaught target signal 11 (Segmentation fault) - core dumped`, you may need to downgrade docker desktop to 4.24.2 or upgrade macos to Sonoma.
 See [here](https://github.com/docker/for-mac/issues/7172)

+## VM Ware
+You can reuse the virtual machine from Lab1, just need to git this repo.

 ### Build

 ```bash